Ovulation Induction and IUI – Intra Uterine Insemination

 This is only appropriate if your partner has good quality sperm and your falopian tubes are clear

-You can usually take clomiphene for up to six cycles, during which time we would usually provide you with some fertility awareness coaching (in order to make sure you have optimally timed sex – you might be surprised at how many couples do not) and also monitor you closely to check that the drug is having the desired effect.
+You can usually take ovulation stimulation drugs for up to six cycles, during which time we would usually provide you with some fertility awareness coaching (in order to make sure you have optimally timed sex – you might be surprised at how many couples do not) and also monitor you closely to check that the drug is having the desired effect.
 This would involve having a number of scans and a blood test for progesterone to confirm that ovulation is occurring.

 Most women will ovulate with the use of these drugs and many will conceive.
 However, there are situations where ovulation may not occur despite the use of ovulation-boosting drugs.